 How long do I have to sue someone?

 However, there are a number of exceptions that can shorten or extend this deadline.
-For instance, claims involving government entities, personal property damage, injury to a minor, fraud, medical negligence and strict liability may have special exceptions that affect the statute of limitations.
+For instance, claims involving government entities, personal property damage, injury to a minor, fraud, medical negligence, or strict liability may have special exceptions that affect the statute of limitations.

-Once the statute of limitation expires, an injury claim is void and a plaintiff will no longer be able to pursue compensation — even if your case is strong.
+Once the statute of limitation expires, an injury claim is void and a plaintiff will no longer be able to pursue compensation, even if your case is strong.
 Georgia courts rarely accept a lawsuit filed after the statute of limitations has expired.

 How long will my personal injury lawsuit take?

 Every case is different.
 Unsurprisingly, lawsuits involving catastrophic injuries and complex details will generally take longer to resolve than accident cases with minor injuries.
-In addition, every state and county can have different procedural rules that plaintiffs must follow, which impacts the longevity of a claim.
+In addition, every state and county may have different procedural rules that plaintiffs must follow, which impacts the longevity of a claim.
 For instance, some injury claims might be settled in a matter of months with careful negotiation, whereas others might take years to litigate in court.

 What’s the average settlement for a personal injury case in Atlanta?

 Again, every case is different.
-Ultimately, the settlement amount you may be entitled to depends on many factors — including the type and severity of your injuries, damages you suffered (like medical bills, lost wages, pain and suffering, etc.), insurance policy limits and if you have legal representation, to name a few.
+Ultimately, the settlement amount you may be entitled to depends on many factors, including the type and severity of your injuries, damages you suffered (like medical bills, lost wages, pain and suffering, etc.), insurance policy limits, and if you have legal representation, to name a few.